ewerspej/epj.RadialDial.Maui/README.md

 ## Purpose

-Can be used as a dial or gauge as well as a progress ring or progress indicator
+Can be used as a circular dial or gauge as well as a progress ring or progress indicator

 ## Preview